3Play Media

 ✅ Clear error messaging and required fields

-❌ Users discover incompatibility too late due to a lack of warning messages
+❌ Users discover errors and limitations too late due to a lack of warning messages

 Original